augcog/ROAR_PY_RL/README.md

 ### Train
 To run the training of our method, you need to:
-1. Modify wandb setup and other hyperparameters in `training/train_online.py`
+1. Modify wandb setup and other hyperparameters in `training/train_online.py`.
-2. go into training folder and run the training script
+2. Move into training folder and run the training script.
 ```bash
 cd training
 python train_online.py